awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-multiple-war-files.md

 If your web app comprises multiple web application components, you can simplify deployments and reduce operating costs by running components in a single environment, instead of running a separate environment for each component\.
 This strategy is effective for lightweight applications that don't require a lot of resources, and for development and test environments\.

-To deploy multiple web applications to your environment, combine each components web application archive \(WAR\) files into a single [source bundle](applications-sourcebundle.md)\.
+To deploy multiple web applications to your environment, combine each component's web application archive \(WAR\) files into a single [source bundle](applications-sourcebundle.md)\.

-To create an application source bundle that contains multiple WAR files, organize the WAR files using the following structure:
+To create an application source bundle that contains multiple WAR files, organize the WAR files using the following structure\.

 ```
 MyApplication.zip